eclipse-langium/langium-website/hugo/content/docs/introduction/_index.md

 If you are looking for more details about Langium, you can find them in the [reference section](../reference).

+If you are searching for a certain guide or recipe, you can find them in the [recipes section](../../docs/recipes).

-If you are searching for a certain guide or recipe, you can find them in the [recipes section](../recipes).
+If you are searching for a certain guide or recipe, you can find them in the [recipes section](docs/recipes).